ValoCookie/osu-Requests/README.md

 ## Disclaimer

 osu!
-Requests is an independent community project.
+Requests is an independent project.

 It is not affiliated with or endorsed by ppy Pty Ltd., osu!, Twitch, or Twitch Interactive, Inc.